Honda e running costs

 Honda estimates the e will cost £299 per month with a £6,000 deposit or part-exchange from the customer on a three-year PCP contract, while the Advance will cost a further £50 per month.
 Those are very reasonable terms that put the Honda fairly close in terms of finance cost to larger rivals like the Peugeot e-208, Vauxhall Corsa-e and Renault ZOE.

 A full charge from a domestic socket will cost around £5, or you could halve that cost if you stick to off-peak, overnight tariffs.
-Company-car users will find the Honda e remarkably cheap: Benefit-in-Kind tax is zero for the 2020/21 financial year and then goes up to a negligible £118 for 2021/22.
+Company-car users will find the Honda e remarkably cheap: Benefit-in-Kind tax is a negligible £61 and £123 per annum respectively for 20% and 40% taxpayers during the 2021/22 financial year.

 Honda e insurance group